 A general hospital in Canada, with about 300,000 patient visits a year noticed that they had mixed patient reviews on the Web and were looking to improve internal operations so that they can provide a better patient experience and start limiting negative comments.

 They also needed to understand areas of excellence to replicate it in all areas of their practice.
-As their comments are mostly scattered around the Web and are highly unstructured in nature, it’s not easy for them to pick up on trend in complaints (or praises).
-Realizing that this is a problem that could use Text Analytics, they tapped into our services.
+As their comments are mostly scattered around the Web and are highly unstructured in nature, it’s not easy for them to pick up on trend in complaints (or praises) by reading thousands of patient comments.